cloudfoundry-incubator/pat/README.md

     pat -list-workloads  # Lists the available workloads

-    pat -workload=gcf:push,gcf:push,..  # Select the workload operations you want to run (See "Workload options" below)
+    pat -workload=cf:push,cf:push,..  # Select the workload operations you want to run (See "Workload options" below)

     pat -workload=dummy  # Run the tool with a dummy operation (not against a CF environment)